hyperdonutloop/Sprint-Challenge--Hash/hashtables/ex1/README.md

   a useful thing to store as the value for each key?

-* If we store each weight's list index as its value, we can then check to see if the hash table contains an entry for `limit - weight`.
+* If we store each weight's list index as its value, we can then check to see if the hash table contains a KEY for `limit - weight`.
 If it does, then we've found the two items whose weights sum up to the `limit`!